Combine your ACCA with an MA in Finance and Investment§

 Stand out as a leader

-The MSc in Finance is for those who wish to take their career in finance to leadership level.
+The MA in Finance and Investment is for those who wish to take their career in finance to leadership level.
 You will go beyond facts and figures to understand how to succeed in the financial industry.

 Boost your career and salary